-Set inside a renovated cruise liner that has been moored to the northern banks of the river IJ, this shipshape hotel offers guests the opportunity to rest, relax and socialise while surrounded by water.
-There are 170 simple, yet spacious, guest rooms onboard the boat, plus five individually designed lodgings located inside the red letters that spell out B-O-T-E-L on its upper deck.
+Set inside a renovated cruise liner that has been moored to the northern banks of the River IJ, this shipshape hotel offers guests the opportunity to rest, relax and socialise while surrounded by water.
+There are 175 simple, yet spacious guest rooms onboard the boat, plus five individually designed lodgings located inside the red letters that spell out B-O-T-E-L on its upper deck.
 Though it may seem further afield than other accommodation options, guests at Botel have immediate access to Amsterdam’s trendy, post-industrial quarter NDSM-Wharf during their stay and can reach the city centre within minutes via a speedy ferry service that docks nearby.

 Due to its creative layout and avant-garde interior elements, Hotel Not Hotel resembles something more akin to a contemporary art gallery than a conventional place to stay.
-Rest assured, though, as there’s plenty of space for relaxation, recuperation and leisure too in the hotel’s 23 guest rooms, lobby and on-site cocktail lounge plus a Thai kitchen called Kevin Bacon Bar.
-Each room available at Hotel Not Hotel was designed around a specific theme and features: unusual yet stylish furnishings that match perfectly with the hotel’s artsy vibe.
+Rest assured, though, as there’s plenty of space for relaxation, recuperation and leisure too, in the hotel’s 23 guest rooms, lobby and on-site cocktail lounge, plus a Thai kitchen called Kevin Bacon Bar.
+Each room available at Hotel Not Hotel was designed around a specific theme, and features unusual yet stylish furnishings that match perfectly with the hotel’s artsy vibe.
 For instance, guests can reserve a spot inside a renovated tram from the early 20th century or spend the night inside secret rooms hidden behind mock bookcases.
-Aside from their quirks and idiosyncrasies, every room is equipped with a double bed, an en suite bathroom and other essential items.
+Aside from their quirks and idiosyncrasies, every room is equipped with a double bed, an ensuite bathroom and other essential items.

 This classy spot, located in the heart of Amsterdam’s 17th-century canal belt, is set inside 10 charming townhouses.
-Though they are centuries-old and still feature many of their original elements, the townhouses in question have been renovated to meet modern demands and currently contain 57 stunning rooms, equipped with everything you’d expect from a four-star, boutique hotel.
-Aside from the essentials, Ambassade Hotel’s rooms also feature artworks and items from different periods of European history, ranging from paintings created by members of the COBRA movement to furnishings that date back to the Napoleonic Era.
+Though they are centuries old and still feature many of their original elements, the townhouses in question have been renovated to meet modern demands and currently contain 57 spectacular rooms, equipped with everything you’d expect from a four-star, boutique hotel.
+Aside from the essentials, Ambassade Hotel’s rooms also feature artworks and items from different periods of European history, ranging from paintings created by members of the COBRA movement to furnishings that date back to the Napoleonic era.
 There’s also a French-style brasserie located on-site, plus a large library with lounge, stocked with 4,000 books signed by their authors (all of whom have stayed at Ambassade Hotel at one point or another).

-Combining modern style with heritage, this exclusive hotel is spread between two monumental buildings in central Amsterdam that overlook Dam Square.
+Combining modern style with heritage, this exclusive hotel is spread between two monumental buildings in Central Amsterdam that overlook Dam Square.
 The entire hotel was designed with comfort and luxury in mind, and is geared towards globetrotters or jet-setters who are happy to splash out during their time abroad.
 Potential guests can choose between 238 high-end rooms and suites, with access to an underground spa, three restaurants with bars and a nightclub.
 What’s more, the hotel is the only establishment of its kind in the capital with a rooftop pool, which offers incredible views across Amsterdam’s historic centre.